developer-portal/content/tools/vagrant/vagrant-virtualbox.md

 ## Vagrant with VirtualBox support installation

-To install Vagrant with VirtualBox support, you just need to install the `vagrant` package:
+To use Vagrant with VirtualBox, you just need to install the `vagrant` package:

 ```
 # dnf install vagrant